Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 This article will focus on five books that I highly recommend for helping with relationships.
 I would recommend you use these books alongside any other support that you can, such as a marriage counsellor, family and friends, and your faith, if you are a believer.

-Books are an excellent tool to help change your thinking, and educate yourself.
-Sometimes one point from a book can give you a different perspective, or it can provide strategy that you can begin to implement to make changes.
+Books are an excellent tool to help change your thinking and educate yourself.
+Sometimes one point from a book can give you a different perspective, or it can provide a strategy that you can begin to implement to make changes.

 These are five resources that I would recommend from personal experience.

-Here are a list of the books we will be looking at.
+Here is a list of the books we will be looking at.

 1. The Holy Bible